gpt-engineer-org/gpt-engineer/README.md

 Each step in steps.py will have its communication history with GPT4 stored in the logs folder, and can be rerun with scripts/rerun_edited_message_logs.py.

-## Development/Contributing
+## Contributing
-If you want to contribute, please check out the [issues tab](https://github.com/AntonOsika/gpt-engineer/issues) in the GitHub repo and please read the [contributing document](.github/CONTRIBUTING.md) regarding some specifics on how to contribute.
+If you want to contribute, please check out the [projects](https://github.com/AntonOsika/gpt-engineer/projects?query=is%3Aopen) or [issues tab](https://github.com/AntonOsika/gpt-engineer/issues) in the GitHub repo and please read the [contributing document](.github/CONTRIBUTING.md) on how to contribute.

 ## High resolution example